 We went back to the doctor and the patch had become infected from her scratching it so much.
 So now she was on antibiotics and then they decided to try steroids for eczema.

-During this nightmare of a time dealing with her eczema I went through a lot of trial and error with various eczema creams and body washes to find one that wouldn’t aggravate her skin.
+During this nightmare of a time dealing with her Eczema I went through a lot of trial and error with various creams and body washes to find one that wouldn’t aggravate her skin.

 This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.